cph-cachet/carp.core-kotlin/docs/carp-common.md

 Per data type, only one `SamplingConfiguration` is ever active on a device.
 The sampling configuration to be used is determined on clients in order of priority:

-1. The sampling configuration, if specified in the study protocol, of the `Measure.DataStream` in the last triggered _active_ `TaskDescriptor`.
+1. The sampling configuration, if specified in the study protocol, of the `Measure.DataStream` in the last triggered _active_ `TaskConfiguration`.
    Once a task stops, it is no longer "active".
 2. The default sampling configuration, if specified in the study protocol, for the `DeviceConfiguration`.
    This can be retrieved through `PrimaryDeviceDeployment` on the client.